yieldr/restart-network-masterclass/README.md

 Your task is to create entities representing a user, flight and ancillary.
 You will be guided on how to create a User entity as an example during the class.

+Take a look at the class `app/src/Entity/Foo.php` and use it as a guideline

 The following command will generate mysql database tables based on the entities you created: